Advance-Programming-2025/omc-galaxy/README.md

 ## How to run it (at the moment)
 After that you can use `cargo run` or `cargo run --features debug-prints` to se all the debug messages.

+## Tests
+Use `cargo nextest run`

+>Tests run with `cargo test` are considered as the same process.
+Therefore we cannot istanciate orchestrator multiple times in different test.

 # Task for each member
 - Davide Da Col => UI